surniaulula/wpsso-rrssb/readme.txt

 = 3.2.0-b.1 =

 (2020/01/28) Optimized the addition/removal of the WPSSO RRSSB shortcode when text filters are applied.
+Minor update to the default WPSSO RRSSB CSS for the TwentyTwenty theme.

 = 3.1.0 =